kconfeiteiro/kconfeiteiro/README.md

 - Working on Hall-effect thrusters using FEMM in combination with MATLAB
 - Developing and implementing neural networks to automate the vetting of light curves in astronomy
-- Fixing, rewriting, and implementing of a pipeline designed to process large files of data
+- Fixing, rewriting, and implementing a pipeline designed to process large files of data
 - Commission of the official website for the [gyrochronology project](https://www.gyrochronology.info)
 - Statistical and graphical analysis of extreme geomagnetic storm simulations